Rebalance

 The details of the rebalancing process are set in the system preferences and defined further when you run rebalancing:

-• System-wide settings in preferences include options related to cash usage, trade order generation, and market prices to use.
+System-wide settings in preferences include options related to cash usage, trade order generation, and market prices to use.
 See Preference - Portfolios in FA Back reference.

-• Before you rebalance, read about the general rebalancing logic below.
+Before you rebalance, read about the general rebalancing logic below.
 Decide which rebalancing approach to choose: conservative rebalance, full rebalance, full rebalance including outstanding orders, exchange, invest cash, cover for cash, and model change (see Rebalance methods).
 Once you chose the approach, select the rebalancing parameters and run rebalancing: define the affected portfolios, select the portfolio positions and accounts to include in the run, and specify the rebalancing and trade order generation parameters.
-See the instructions in Rebalance portfolios against a model portfolio, Rebalance portfolios against the investment plan , and the field descriptions in Rebalance window.
+See the instructions in Rebalance portfolios against a model portfolio, Rebalance portfolios against an investment plan , and the field descriptions in Rebalance window.

 Rebalance logic